-The State Historic Preservation Officer (SHPO) was contacted in 1997.
-As a result of this meeting the SHPO stated that there are no historic districts on the ISU Campus or in the City of Ames.
-As of September 16, 1997, there are nine structures on ISU's campus that are on the state historic register.
+There are nine structures on ISU's campus that are on the state historic register.
 None of these buildings are associated with Ames Laboratory activities.

 DOE-owned buildings at the Ames Laboratory are on land leased to DOE by Iowa State University.
 A detailed building survey (Historical & Architectural Survey & Evaluation) was conducted in June 2009 as required by the National Historic Preservation Act Section 110.
 The building survey was conducted by a contracted architectural historian.
 The Historical & Architectural Survey & Evaluation report indicates that three Ames Laboratory buildings could be nominated to the National Historic Registry.
-DOE, in consultation with the SHPO, will determine eligibility for listing on the National Register for Historical Places.
+DOE, in consultation with the State Historical Preservation Officer (SHPO), determines eligibility for listing on the National Register for Historical Places.
 At this time the DOE is not pursuing nomination of these three buildings (Spedding Hall, Wilhelm Hall and Metals Development).
 However, any adverse impact to an eligible building would be mitigated in consultation with the SHPO.